APISENSE/docs/en/1.11.0/guide/honeycomb/index.md

 You can try it out by saving this content to a `docker-compose.yml` file and executing the command [docker-compose up](https://docs.docker.com/compose/reference/up/)

+### Update your Honeycomb database

+You will need to update the MongoDB collections between some versions of your Honeycomb.

+To do so, download the script [mongo_update.sh](/honeycombUpdate/mongo_update.sh), then choose the right version to download from [here](/honeycombUpdate/).
+If no script matches your version, you will not need any update.

+You will only have to start the script as follow: `./mongo_update.sh --honeycomb $honeycombMongoIP --file $updateFile.js`

+If you want to update from __1.9__ to __1.10__ please contact us since we will have to give you some data regarding your honeycomb in addition to the script.

 ## Retrieve your data

 ### Access private data